GeekTrainer/custom-vision-workshop/predict.md

-# Use the model
+# Part 2: Use the model

 ## Obtain keys and values

 As with any service, we need to gather the keys and values to make our calls.

-1. In the upper right corner, select the **Gear** icon for settings
+1. In the upper right corner of the Custom Vision interface, select the **Gear** icon for settings
-1. Make a note of the **Key**, **Endpoint**, and **Project ID** values
+1. Make a note of the **Key**, **Endpoint**, and **Project Id** values

+> TIP: **Project Id** is the value on the left side of the screen

 ## Store the necessary credentials

 Whenever you're writing code it's a best practice to never hard-code sensitive values, such as passwords, or any value which may change.
-This can lead to security breaches or difficult to maintain code.
+This can lead to security breaches or code that's difficult to maintain.
 To create our application we're going to follow generally accepted best practices.
 To do this we'll use a library named [python_dotenv](https://github.com/theskumar/python-dotenv), which allows you to set environment variables with a text file.

-1. In the folder, create a new file named **.env**
+1. In this project's root folder, create a new file named **.env**
 1. Add the following values, replacing the placeholders

     ```bash